 Around 42.7% of employed workers hold a Certificate III/IV as their highest education.
-6.1% hold a Diploma/ Advanced Diploma and 4.6% workers hold a bachelor’s degree.
+6.1% have a Diploma/ Advanced Diploma, and 4.6% of workers hold a bachelor's degree.

 This shows that a certification course is a great way to enter and sustain a train driver role in Australia.

 12. How Much Do Train Drivers Get Paid In Australia?

 Based on Seek data, Train Driver jobs are generally advertised between $100k and $170k in Australia.

 As per the Job data 2022, the average salary of a train driver is AU$117,750 per year, or an equivalent of AU$9,810 per month and $2,304 per week.

 Annual Salary Based On Experience